 If a product is still within its expiration date but you aren't planning on using it, donate it or sell it before it goes bad.

-If you wish to recoup your costs, both Facebook Marketplace and eBay allow you to sell new and somewhat used items.
+If you wish to recoup your costs and stop beauty waste, both Facebook Marketplace and eBay allow you to sell new and somewhat used items.